Uniquely Beautiful Hikes Near NYC From Easy to Hard

 • Stay on the trails.
 Veering off designated trails damages the terrain and natural ecosystem.

-• Tick checking 101: Take ticks very seriously, as they can transmit incurable Lyme Disease to humans.
+• Tick checking 101: Take ticks very seriously!!!!
+They can transmit incurable Lyme Disease to humans.
 This is a big problem in New York State, so check yourselves/your dogs for ticks afterward!

 • Do not park illegally; you will either get a hefty ticket or have your car towed.
 Yikes!